kaziiriad/todo_application/README.md

 - For frontend development, refer to the README in the `todo-frontend` directory
 - Backend API documentation is available at `/docs` when running the FastAPI server
 - Infrastructure changes should be made through Pulumi scripts in the `infra` directory

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License